erlage/rad/packages/rad/tool/README.md

 After adding css(file or edit), run `dart run build_runner build` to build files.

-### Renderer Optimizations test:
+### Reconciler tests:

-This utility performs tests after making hinted mutations such as adding/removing specific optimizations on source to ensure that our renderer implementation is correct with and without optimizations.
+This utility performs tests after making hinted mutations such as adding/removing specific optimizations on source to ensure that our reconciler works correct, both with and without optimizations.
 See reconciler.yml workflow for more.